Bruno Fernandes: Solskjaer's saviour and Man Utd's real captain | Goal.com

 Solskjaer had insisted beforehand that he was coping fine.
 He "trusted" his players to issue a positive response and he was right to back them.

-United displayed more intensity and fight then the two previous games combined and his rotation in midfield, which saw Pogba dropped to the bench again, played a pivotal role in a morale-boosting victory, with Fred once again excellent, offensively and defensively.
+United displayed more intensity and fight than the two previous games combined and his rotation in midfield, which saw Paul Pogba dropped to the bench again, played a pivotal role in a morale-boosting victory, with Fred once again excellent, offensively and defensively.

 It was Fernandes, though, who made the difference.